jangsi/sample-django-app/README.md

 ## Sample react + django + postgres app
 tested on mac osx and Docker Desktop for Mac(2.1.0.1)
+This app consists of 3 layers: a UI written in React, an API written with Django, and Postgres as the database

 ## run the project
 run docker compose: